LotrExtendedTeam/Extended-Wiki/wiki/docs/obsidian.md

 ## Overview

-Obsidian is a nigh-indistructable freak of nature
+Obsidian is a nigh-indestructible freak of nature

 ## Obtaining